kkmc/kkmc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, welcome to my homepage (which is a work in progress and missing a lot of things!).
+Hi, welcome to my homepage (which is a work in progress and missing things).
 I'm a PhD candidate in the Computer Science Department at the University of California, Berkeley.
 I work as a graduate student researcher associated with the ADEPT lab and I'm advised by [Sanjit A. Seshia](http://people.eecs.berkeley.edu/~sseshia/).

 My focuses and interests are in formal verification, programming languages, program synthesis, and systems security including the blockchain technology, microarchitectural security, and trusted execution environments.